-While many of today’s tools were not yet available in 1991, IFM was already focused on using this emerging knowledge to adapt therapies to the patient (rather than the reverse) by training clinicians to examine the genetic and epigenetic factors for each patient and to develop an individualized therapeutic approach that addresses these underlying factors.
+While many of today’s tools were not yet available in 1991, IFM was already focused on using this emerging knowledge to adapt therapies with the patient (rather than the reverse) by training clinicians to examine the genetic, nutritional, environmental, and lifestyle factors for each patient and to develop a personalized approach that addresses these underlying factors.

-The result is an ever-evolving, cutting-edge, systems-biology approach to health that treats each patient as a whole person.
-No longer is the patient seen purely through the lens of a dysfunctional organ system, a disease, or a syndrome, but instead as a person who can be helped on the path to optimal wellness.
-By evaluating a matrix of fundamental causes in the diagnostic and therapeutic process, we can more accurately understand the roots of pathophysiology, leading to earlier and more effective interventions that not only extend lives but also give patients back years of good living.
+The result is a comprehensive, “whole person” approach to treat the root causes of disease and restore healthy function by addressing the unique physical, mental, and emotional needs of all patients.
+By evaluating a matrix of fundamental causes in the diagnostic and therapeutic process, we can more accurately understand the root causes of illness, leading to earlier and more effective interventions that not only extend lives but also give patients back years of good living.

-IFM is more determined than ever to help clinicians and patients alike develop the nutritional, environmental, social, and lifestyle strategies that, over time, will move us away from reacting to the chronic disease epidemic and toward a preventive, patient-empowered healthcare system focused on optimum wellness, not just freedom from symptoms.
-As long as the world pours most of its resources into post-diagnosis, pharmaceutical-based care, we shall not fully succeed in this great task.
+IFM is more determined than ever to help patients and practitioners develop the nutritional, environmental, social, and lifestyle strategies that, over time, will move toward a preventive, patient-centered healthcare system focused on optimum wellness, not just temporary symptom relief.
 IFM seeks your help in our mission of ensuring the widespread adoption of functional medicine.